mtdevans/adieu/README.md

 	--with-graph	Show an Excel or matplotlib graph of results, if available.
 	--delay=		Sleep ms between requests.
 	--no-encoding	Don't URL encode payloads.
+	--outlier-threshold=	Tolerance for accepting a result.
+The default is 5.
+It is enabled only if --ignore-lockout and --reps >= 4.
+To disable, set to zero.
 	--requests		(Debugging) Print requests.
 	--responses		(Debugging) Print responses.